arktekk/rest-workshop/slides/http/one/04_intermediaries.md

 * Servers which sits between server and client and provides some form of value-add service

 .notes Security. transforming, caching (proxies).
-.notes Should be illustrated with a drawing.
+Should be illustrated with a drawing.

 !SLIDE bullets incremental
 # Intermediary examples #